EXCLUSIVE-UK banking, other trade bodies to consult on merger - sources

 By Huw Jones

-LONDON, Jan 12 A consultation this month will propose folding the British Bankers' Association, tarnished by the Libor interest rate rigging scandal, into a new retail banking association, three people familiar with the plans said on Monday.
+LONDON Jan 12 A consultation this month will propose folding the British Bankers' Association, tarnished by the Libor interest rate rigging scandal, into a new retail banking association, two sources familiar with the plans said on Monday.

-The sources said the public consultation would suggest a merger of about a dozen trade associations.
-In addition to the BBA, it would include the Council of Mortgage Lenders, the Payments Council and the UK Cards Association, the sources said.
+The sources said the public consultation would suggest a merger of up to 10 trade associations.
+The others include the Council of Mortgage Lenders, the Payments Council and the UK Cards Association, the sources said.

 Members of the trade bodies want to make savings as they focus on complying with costlier rules aimed at plugging regulatory gaps highlighted by the 2007-09 financial crisis.

-"A merger would avoid some institutions having to be members of several trade bodies," one of the sources said.
+"A merger would avoid some institutions having to be members of several trade bodies," the other source said.

 The BBA is already having to rethink itself as some of its leading members, such as Royal Bank of Scotland and Lloyds undergo sweeping changes, such as becoming leaner and more domestically focused, the sources said.